drupal/cms-launcher/README.md

 ## Limitations & Alternatives
 This launcher is meant to get Drupal CMS up and running with no fuss, but it can't replace a full-featured development environment.
 Specifically, this launcher:
-* Does not support deploying to hosting services (yet?).
+* Does not support deploying to hosting services (yet?)
 * Only supports SQLite databases, since SQLite is compiled into the PHP interpreter and has no additional dependencies.
 * Uses [the web server built into the PHP interpreter](https://www.php.net/manual/en/features.commandline.webserver.php), which is meant for testing and is nowhere near as powerful as Apache or nginx.
 * Might not be able to send e-mail, since it has to rely on whatever mail transfer program is (or isn't) on your system.